 I’ll be honest, this is a hard family hike.
-We recently did this hike with our 6 year old daughter.
+A few years ago we did this hike with our 6 year old daughter.
 My expectations were low; I didn’t think we’d actually summit the peak.
-The climb is steady without much pause and the last push the top is steep and a bit intimidating as the trail crosses scree (loose gravel and rocks).
+The climb is steady without much pause and the last push at the top is steep and a bit intimidating as the trail crosses scree (loose gravel and rocks).
 Yet, there she was, her hair slapping her face in the wind, her face beaming as she looked back down, so very proud of herself.
 That smile made every step worth it.
 (Read more about the relationship between raising a confident child and physical challenges.)

 If you do decide to try this hike with younger children, make sure they are well prepared for long distance hiking.
 They should be used to long and hard hikes and have supportive footwear.
 You will be best prepared with some extra warmer clothing, lots of water and snacks, lots of patience, and some motivation strategies to help keep them walking and feeling positive.
 Take it slow when they need to, especially on the rocks towards the top.